These foolproof Vegan Roasted Garlic Mashed Potatoes with Almond Milk are smooth and creamy. Roasted garlic adds a mellow garlic flavor.

 - I like to leave the potato skins on, but you could also peel the potatoes.

 - Roast a whole head of garlic, but start with less to see how you like it.
 You can always spread the extra garlic on a baguette or mix it with vegan mayo for a sandwich.

-- If you like creamier potatoes, add a small amount of almond milk at a time until you get the consistency you want.
+- If you like creamier potatoes, add a splash of almond milk at a time until you get the desired texture you want.

 Other Holiday Recipes

-These vegan mashed potatoes are the side dish you're going to want on your holiday menu!
+These vegan mashed potatoes are the side dish you're going to want on your Thanksgiving menu!

 - Preheat oven to 350°.

 - Slice the top of the head of garlic off.
 Place in a piece of tinfoil.
 Drizzle olive oil on top.
 Bake at 350° for 30-35 minutes until tender.
 Squeeze cloves out.

 - Place chopped potatoes in cold water.
 Bring to a boil, then simmer 20 minutes or until really tender.
 Drain water.